 Interestingly, that relationship has been less visible in recent years.
 2018 proved to be a year when interest rate hikes actually supported the price of gold, and when the US Federal Reserve made the decision to halt interest rate hikes for 2019, the gold price increased.

-Gold investing is also often favored by investors as a safe haven or in times of economic downturns and political turmoil.
-There are countless instances of people who invest in the in times of uncertainty — for example, gold and gold stocks get a bump every time the war between the US and China intensifies.
+Gold investing is also often favored by investors as a safe haven or inflation hedge in times of economic downturns and political turmoil.
+There are countless instances of people who invest in the precious metals market and use gold as a hedge in times of uncertainty — for example, gold and gold stocks tend to get a bump every time the trade war between the US and China intensifies.

-Price manipulation within the is also a concern in the gold space as it can have a negative affect on any given .
+Price manipulation within the stock market is also a concern in the gold space as it can have a negative effect on any given transaction.
 Luckily, this issue is one that the world’s gold market participants are keen to address.
 Indeed, early in 2015, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase gold price transparency.
 Though the process still involves a variety of banks collaborating to set the gold price, the system is now electronic.

 Gold investing: The future

-While the gold price may be lower than investors would like, it’s clear that interest to and the metal remains strong around the world.
-Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that there is goes down must eventually rise again — although by how much is anyone’s guess.
+With the global COVID-19 crisis sending the gold price to never-before-seen highs, it’s clear that interest in buying and selling the metal remains strong around the world.
+Those keen on gold investing would do well to remember that like most markets, the gold sector is cyclical, meaning that there is volatility.

 This is an updated version of an article originally published by the Investing News Network in 2015.